My hang-gliding love-affair

 Me and the Dayglo home-brew glider on the hillside at Mere

 The first time I flew my home-built glider was at Malvern, but the flight was not what I expected.
-I stepped off the top of the hill and flew directly into the path of a massive thermal which, to my surprise, had just popped off from a tarmacked car park far below.
+I stepped off the top of a relatively small hill and flew directly into the path of a massive thermal which, to my surprise, had just popped off from a tarmacked car park far below.
 It felt like an invisible elevator which grabbed me and rushed me up to about 1,000 feet above the car park.

 The Swift by Avon Kites